peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>exponentSmall</i>: The minimum exponent the result can have.
 This is the maximum number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
 For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
 A value of 0 rounds the number to an integer.

- * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
-If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+ * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Returns:</b>

 A decimal number rounded to the closest value representable in the given precision.
 If the result can't fit the precision, additional digits are discarded to make it fit.
-Signals FlagInvalid and returns not-a-number (NaN) if the precision context defines an exponent range, the new exponent must be changed to the given exponent when rounding, and the given exponent is outside of the valid range of the precision context.
+Signals FlagInvalid and returns not-a-number (NaN) if the precision context defines an exponent range, the new exponent must be changed to the given exponent when rounding, and the given exponent is outside of the valid range of the arithmetic context.

 ### RoundToExponent